 #8.
 League waiver

-One of the key sports of Breakout app is Hockey and before any player gets into the hockey stadium in order to play game he needs to sign up the league waiver in which his team is currently playing.
-This is the required document which confirms that player takes any risks of injury or other body damage during the game.
-Sometimes user needs to sign up the waiver right before the game starts and internet connection may be lost, hence user is not able to play the game until waiver is signed up.
+One of the key sports of Breakout app is Hockey and before any player gets into the hockey stadium in order to play the game he needs to sign up the league waiver in which his team is currently playing.
+This is the required document which confirms that the player takes any risks of injury or other body damage during the game.
+Sometimes a user needs to sign up the waiver right before the game starts and internet connection may be lost, hence the user is not able to play the game until a waiver is signed up.

 #9.
 Live update

-Another feature of React Native has helped us to make app’s update more flexible.
+Another feature of React Native has helped us to make the app’s update more flexible.
 When the app is updated in the stores a user receives a live update.
 It’s possible to reschedule it for later or accept immediately.

 Here is a part where is needed to mention that code samples were excluded from the article.
 As you see the result that React Native has helped us to receive.
 So it’s time to showcase our conclusions about the whole development process.

 After the main part of the development process came to an end, we confirmed our expectations:

 - RN app has the same behavior (tapping the button/ animations/redirects) as an app implemented at Java/Objective C.

 - Development time is much less than it would take if you write the code separately for iOS (Objective C/Swift) & Android(Java).

 - Integration of native code (Java code) into the app written in RN is a piece of cake.
 For instance, if there is an Ionic app and we need to add some feature written in Java/Objective-C there needs to do a lot of inconvenient staff.
 If the app is in RN — it is very simple to add a new feature in native code (Java).